Tax Management India. Com

 X X X X Extracts X X X X

-..... he appellant.
-It was further pointed out that the Principle Act does not contain any separate definition of sale price and after referring to the definition of sale and turn over, it was held that there is nothing in those provisions which would indicate that when the dealer collects any amount by way of tax that cannot be part of the sale price and so far as the purchasing dealer is concerned, he pays for the goods what is sellers demand namely price even though it may include tax and therefore there is no reason why the whole amount paid to the seller by the purchaser should not be treated as the consideration for the sale and included in the turn over.
+..... ther pointed out that the Principle Act does not contain any separate definition of sale price and after referring to the definition of sale and turn over, it was held that there is nothing in those provisions which would indicate that when the dealer collects any amount by way of tax that cannot be part of the sale price and so far as the purchasing dealer is concerned, he pays for the goods what is sellers demand namely price even though it may include tax and therefore there is no reason why the whole amount paid to the seller by the purchaser should not be treated as the consideration for the sale and included in the turn over.
 Further the Hon ble Supreme Court pointed out that when the seller passes on the tax and the buyer agrees to pay sales tax in addition to the price, the tax is really part of the entire consideration and the distinction between the two amounts tax and price loses all significance.
 Firstly, the decision cannot be applied to the facts of the case on hand as in the said decision, the Hon ble Supreme Court was considering the constitutional validity of statute which did not contain a definition for sale price .
-Secondly, in paragraph .....
+Secondly, in paragraph 14, the observation made .....

 X X X X Extracts X X X X